dnaeon/clingon/docs/clingon-demo.md

-  echo            echoes back each argument on a newline engine          start or stop an imaginary engine print-doc       print the documentation
+  echo            echoes back each argument on a newline engine          start or stop an imaginary engine print-doc       print the documentation sleep           sleeps for the given period of time zsh-completion  generate the Zsh completion script

 ```